Philips: Lead Capturing Makeover

 Research approach 2new1

-Lengthy & standardized forms was the industry practice but our users gave us wrong information or dropped off.
+By analyzing 10+ competitor experiences, I recognized that lengthy & standardized forms was the industry practice.
+However, heatmaps and google analytics showed me that our users gave us wrong information or dropped off.
+So, what is wrong?

 Big image (16)

-The journey maps and personas helped us understand where users got stuck or confused.
-That shaped our redesign goals — especially what to remove.
+Indeed, the journey maps and personas helped us understand where users got stuck or confused.
+That shaped our redesign goals, especially what to remove.

 Persona&CDJ insightsnewnew